Are you affiliated with Ikea?

 Is everything pre-drilled to accept their interior hardware?

 Yes, all standard doors and drawer faces are pre-drilled to function with Ikea's internal hardware (hinge, drawer).
-Panels and trim are not drilled, please refer to our installation manual for tips on installation.
+Panels, flip-up doors and trim are not drilled, please refer to our installation manual for tips on installation.
 As with Ikea, because panel installation can vary from project to project, no fasteners are included.

 Do you offer dishwasher, refrigerator and other custom-sized appliance panels?